Authors: Chong Yang Gue and Dr. Thaleia Papadopoulou

 Requirement Identification & Design Specifications

 In a GxP environment, systems need to be fit-for-intended use.
-This is enabled by identifying functional and non-functional requirements which are then used to shape system specifications that will drive development.
-In the traditional linear or “Waterfall” model, requirements are identified in the form of the User Requirement Specification—URS, a document that needs to be produced, reviewed, and approved and any subsequent changes to it are required to undergo through the same review and approval process.
-This approach may be appropriate when the development is straightforward, and the developers have prior experience with similar products, or if the regulated company has a very clear set of expectations as part of the tender process for supplier selection.
+This is accomplished by identifying functional and non-functional requirements, which then shape the system specifications that will drive development.
+In the traditional linear or Waterfall model, requirements are identified in the form of the User Requirement Specification—URS, a document that needs to be produced, reviewed and approved.
+Any subsequent changes to it are required to undergo the same review and approval process.
+This approach may be appropriate when the development is straightforward and the developers have prior experience with similar products, or if the regulated company has a very clear set of expectations as part of the tender process for supplier selection.

 Figure 2: Scrum Framework Model, adapted from ISPE GAMP Good Practice Guide: Enabling Innovation, source scrum.org

-Stay tuned and subscribe to our page to be the first one to receive the next part of this article, and if you have any questions, contact us at firstname.lastname@example.org.
+Stay on top of compliance issues and subscribe to be notified when part 2 of this series is published at GxP-cc.com.
+We’d love to hear from you; if you have any questions, contact us at info@GxP-CC.com.